- Mozzarella Sizes

 So, let’s get started!

-Mozzarella Sizes
+Mozzarella Ball Sizes

 Fresh mozzarella cheese is known by various names depending on its size and form.
 The most common mozzarella sizes in grocery stores are the pound log and half-pound balls, ideal for slicing.

-But they also have other types of mozzarella sizes, usually kept in water, that share the same mozzarella making process.
+But they also have other types of mozzarella sizes, usually kept in water, that share the same mozzarella-making process.
 The other mozzarella sizes include pearls, noccioline, ciliegine, bocconcini, and ovolini.

-Although there may be some variance across varieties and between cheesemakers, the basic process is the same.
+Although there may be some variance between varieties and cheesemakers, the basic process is the same.
 Milk is heated to a temperature of 90 to 105 degrees Fahrenheit, after which rennet (i.e., enzymes that thicken milk during the cheesemaking process ) and either citric acid or vinegar are added.
 This process activates the mixture and causes it to curdle.

 At this point, the solids (or curds) are cut into pieces and separated from the liquid (or whey), the residual of which gradually drains as the curds rest and solidify.
 Soon thereafter, when they have reached the proper pH, they are slightly heated, salted, and shaped.